Yuhang-Bai/Yuhang-bai.github.io/index.md

     <details>
     <summary>Abstract</summary>
     <blockquote>
     A weakly properly colored spanning tree $T$ with fixed root $r$ is a spanning tree in which every path in $T$, from $r$ to any leaf, is a properly colored path.
-We demonstrate that it is NP-complete to determine whether a planar graph contains a properly colored spanning tree, even for planar graphs with maximum degree four using only two colors.
-We also investigate the generalized properly colored spanning trees problem...
-(Check full paper for more).
+We demonstrate that it is NP-      complete to determine whether a planar graph contains a properly colored spanning tree, even for planar graphs with maximum degree four using only two colors.
+We also investigate the generalized properly colored spanning trees problem, where given a graph that every edge is assigned a set of colors, determine whether the graph contains a properly colored spanning tree, in which no two adjacent edges share a color.
+Surprisingly, this problem is polynomial-time solvable for trees but NP-hard for partial $2$-trees with each edge assigned at most two colors.
+Additionally, we prove that it is W[$1$]-hard to decide whether an edge-colored graph contains a weakly properly colored spanning tree when parameterized by the treewidth.
+On the positive side, we show that these problems are fixed-parameter tractable when parameterized by combining the treewidth and the number of colors.
     </blockquote>
     </details>